jkomoros/boardgame/TUTORIAL.md

 	|	state.go
 ```

-(We'll get to what `boardgame-render-player-info-memory.html` in just a bit).
+(We'll get to what `boardgame-render-player-info-memory.js` in just a bit).

-Then, when you're configuring your server, you create a `game-src/` folder in
-the right location and then take advantage of the game repo and your server repo
-both having a canonical location in your `$GOPATH` to create a relative link for
-that directory into `game-src/`, something like `ln -s ../../../../memory/client/memory`.
-You can then check that symlink into git, and be reasonably certain that it will work in other places.
+When a server is set up (using `boadgame-util build static`), a symlink is
+created from the server resources to the client folders for each game.

 By following this convention, you cleanly keep your client views for a game next
 to the server logic, and also make it easy to import the game package into